Patrick learned to code and found a job he loves

 I grew up in Southwest Florida.
-My first computer was an IBM PC jr. that booted off of a 5 1/4 floppy, and I had a SCUBA game and BASIC on it (and by on it, I mean on other 5 1/4 floppies, as hard drives were too expensive for personal computers).
+My first computer was an IBM PCjr that booted off of a 5 1/4 floppy, and I had a SCUBA game and BASIC on it (and by on it, I mean on other 5 1/4 floppies, as hard drives were too expensive for personal computers).
 I remember programming a chess game in BASIC on that computer, but I never followed up with learning the language completely.
 In high school, most of my friends were into computers to a certain extent, and I have always enjoyed tinkering around with computer hardware and operating systems as a hobby.
 In high school I took two programming classes: BASIC and Pascal.
 I had a lot of fun, but again, I never really followed through with them.

 I work in the IT department of an enterprise marketing company, and one of the biggest challenges there is good design.
 Everyone I work with is a great developer, but most of them don't write smooth HTML and CSS, and they are not that familiar with WordPress.
 We mostly deal in enterprise web apps, but here and there we get a personal website, or something else that needs a visual appeal.
-I am constantly using the skills I learned by watching Nick in the HTML and CSS videos and Zac in the WordPress library to figure out how to make attractive, well designed page views and navigate through WordPress to set up client-maintainable sites/blogs.
+I am constantly using the skills I learned by watching Nick in the HTML and CSS videos and Zac in the WordPress courses to figure out how to make attractive, well-designed page views and navigate through WordPress to setup client-maintainable sites/blogs.
 I have even become the go-to guy in my department for anything front-facing or WordPress related.
 It is an awesome feeling to be a valuable part of a team, especially after having only been there for less than a month.

 I have never liked a single job I have had.
 They were fun at first—meeting new people and doing something new—but the "honeymoon" period would wear off and I would be left feeling unfulfilled, unchallenged, and under-appreciated.

 I understand, jobs are difficult because your boss is pushing deadlines and there may be drama in the office, but that is true of human nature anywhere you go; they are things we all have to learn to work with.
 That being said, I love my job.
 I get to go to work and design cool interfaces, build web apps, and help clients sell their books or tickets through a great personal experience.
 AND, I work with people who respect me for my skills and helpfulness.
 I can't wait to get back to work every morning.
 I'm at the bottom rung of the ladder I've been waiting my whole life to climb.

-And, through getting to know more about the Designer and Developer industry I have also made some connections through social media sites and picked up some side work as a Content Writer for a design and development firm.
-They think it is a huge plus that I know about doing design and development first hand, and it is why they asked me to be a part of their team.
+I always told my wife, "I'm happy with you.
+I'm happy with our house, and our dog, and our life.
+My only unhappiness is my job."
+Well, now that ring is complete.
+I'm happy.
+And, through getting to know more about the web design and development industry I have also made some connections through social media sites and picked up some side work as a content writer for a design and development firm.
+They think it is a huge plus that I know about doing design and development first hand, which is why they asked me to be a part of their team.
 So, again, Treehouse paved the path to my success.